U53RW4R3/SCPA/Notebook/00 - Getting Started/E - LLM Framework/Llamafile.md

 # Llamafile

-To run language models as portable.
+To run language models as it was portable.

 ## Arch-based Distros